Thanh-Truong/purview/README.md

 # Authentication

-Set the following environment variables
+Set the following environment variables:
 * TENANT_ID =<Tentant id where Purview accounts are provisioned under>
 * CLIENT_ID =<Client id of a service principal which is used to run the program>
 * CLIENT_SECRET =<Client secret of a service principal which is used to run the program>